KiltedCode/khandaria-campaign/sessions/2025/2025-07-24-the-final-stand.md

 will be time before army goes north

 Option 1: asked to join the army as high level adventurers
-two powerful to be normal army, special forces ops
+too powerful to be normal army, special forces ops
 missions like "clear this castle" or "recon here"
-likely first asked to subue the Purple Men villages
+likely first asked to subdue the Purple Men villages
 will gain a cohort
 size inverse with level
 ie. level 1 == 50, level 6 == 6, level 9 = 3
+split among us, so we could each have a second level 9 character as a cohort

 Option 2: diplomatic mission into Qubla
 body guards to them, but also spies, assassins as well